Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Motivating example

 Data of the first generation cohort of the Framingham Heart Study is considered in this investigation.
 The Framingham Heart Study started in 1948 with its initial enrollment of an original cohort of 5209 men and women between the ages of 30 and 62 years from the town of Framingham, Massachusetts, United States of America.
 The collected data consisted of extensive medical history, physical examinations performed independently by at least two physicians, chest X-ray, electrocardiogram, and blood and urine samples.
 We focus on SBP, measured every two years during follow-up together with the status on whether anti-hypertensive medications were administrated since the last examination.
 Furthermore, CVD status at each examinations was also recorded.
 The interest is to investigate (1) the effect of the anti-hypertensive medications on the SBP, (2) its related risk of developing CVD, and (3) the effect of SBP variability on the risk of developing CVD.

-Preliminary analysis of the Framingham Heart Study data was conducted by fitting the subject-specific growth model~\eqref{eq:long} described later in Section~\ref{sec:method} without heteroscedasticity (i.e., intra-individual variance of the SBP $\sigma_{ij}^2 = \sigma_0^2$) to the data.
+Preliminary analysis of the Framingham Heart Study data was conducted by fitting the subject-specific growth model~\eqref{eq:long}:

 Results indicate that the residual variance across individuals for SBP before treatment is heteroscedastic.
 Figure~\ref{fig:patients} displays that the SBP variability before treatment differs between two individuals.
 In addition, it can be shown that the estimated residual variance for SBP before treatment does not follow a chi-square distribution.
 Under homoscedasticity, it was expected that the sum of squares of the $q_i$ residuals $(q_i - 1)s_{0i}^2$ for individual $i$ before treatment, divided by the variance of all residuals before treatment $\sigma_0^2$, has a chi-square distribution with $q_i-1$ degrees of freedom:

 This distributional assumption remains approximately true for large numbers of participants when $\sigma_0^2$ is replaced by its estimate $\hat{\sigma}_0^2$ over all residuals before treatment.
 However, Figure~\ref{fig:pp} demonstrates a clear violation of normality for the transformation $\Phi^{-1}\left(\chi_{q_i-1}^2 ((q_i-1)s_{0i}^2/\hat{\sigma}_0^2)\right)$ (Anderson-Darling $A^2=16.11$, $p<0.005$).
 Clearly, the variability in the variances exceeds the variance of the chi-square distribution.
 Another important observation is that the intra-individual variability changes after treatment within patients.
 The residual variance seems to increase which is depicted in Figure~\ref{fig:hist} where the histogram of the residual variances for SBP before and after treatment are depicted.